Women Only Tour

 Finishes in Mahabalipuram (60km south of Chennai) on Tuesday 10th February 2015

 Entrance Fees Included for all sites visited as part of the itinerary

-Fully Escorted by Deb Kindness, who has over 20 years experience travelling and leading tours in India and Nepal.
+Fully Escorted by Deb Kindness, who has over 20 years experience travelling and leading tours in the Indian Subcontinent.

 IN THEIR OWN WORDS – Some testimonials from our past travellers

 |1 night home stay||Private minibus||4 lunches|

 |1 night houseboat||Taxis|

 |1 night overnight train||Auto Rickshaw|

 Beginning our journey in fascinating Panjim, the quaint and charming capital of Goa, we travel east to explore the ruins of the Vijayanagar Empire in Hampi.
 Heading south, we spend time in Mysore the old capital of the Wodeyar Dynasty where we witness the spectacular Mysore Palace lights and the colourful Devaraja markets before heading into Kerala – God’s Own Country.
 This extraordinarily beautiful part of India offers extreme diversity.
 Enjoy the breathtakingly beautiful Backwaters, beaches, tea, coffee and spice plantations and wildlife reserves.
 Watch fishermen in Cochin pull in the nets as they have done for centuries.
 Experience life along the tranquil islands of the backwaters.
 Trek through a wildlife park and maybe catch a glimpse of wild elephants, deer, giant squirrels or wild boar.
 Moving on to Tamil Nadu, considered to be the last bastion of traditional Hindu culture in India, we visit ancient monuments and temple towns before finishing our tour in Mahabalipuram resplendent with World Heritage rock cut temples and charming beach resorts.